songpoemHQ/songpoem.github.io/_pages/index.md

   excerpt: "We reuse already developed and well tested Modules and Functionalities, that can be imported rather than building from scratch and testing again."
 services_row:
   - title: "Custom Software Development"
-    description: "Open app on Laptop or on Mobile.
-    Fresh App Development.
-Tailormade as per requirements including API integrations with your favourite app."
+    description: "Tailormade as per Requirements."
     points:
       - Cloud Based.
-      - Web, Mobile, UX
+      - Web, Mobile App, UX
-      - We use Elixir lang, Reactjs, Flutter.
       - Starts from $1999
     image_name: warli-custom-development.png
     url: "/platform/legacy"
     alt: "Custom Software Development"
   - title: "Modernization of Legacy Systems"
-    description: "Want to add new business logic to your system for a massively heavy web traffic without loosing the old customers?"
+    description: "Developers afraid to touch old codebase and you need to completely Revamp?
+Scale and Expand"
     points:
-      - Legacy systems
+      - Rebuild Legacy systems
-      - Beautiful UI
+      - Beautiful and Easy User Interface.
-      - Easily move Users to new system
+      - move Users to new system
     image_name: warli-legacy-modernization.png
-    alt: "Custom Software Development"
+    alt: "Modernization of Legacy System"
 feature_row:
   - title: "Cart"
     # description: "e-commerce like.
 Shoppers Browse, Add to Cart, place order, Checkout."